B2B client Buying Journey

 The B2B buying process follows 6 distinct steps, but real-world data shows most deals stall between evaluation and consensus building.
 Average cycle length is 1

-FAQWhat is the B2B customer buying journey and how long does it typically take?
+FAQWhat is the B2B customer buying journey?

 # The B2B Customer Buying Journey FAQ: Your Questions Answered by Stage The B2B customer buying journey is a committee-driven evaluation process where 6-10 sta

-FAQWhat are the steps in the B2B buying process?
+FAQWhat are the B2B buying process steps?

 **Quick Definition:** The B2B buying process is a multi-stakeholder, non-linear journey involving 7 steps where different committee members own different stages